Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 - Restrooms: Available at the Hoh visitor center and campground

-- Best for: First-time visitors, families, photographers, and anyone wanting a classic Olympic National Park rainforest hike without a long or difficult trek
+- Best for: First-time visitors, families, photographers, and anyone wanting a classic Olympic National Park rainforest hike without a long trek

 - Time needed: The trail can be done in 30 minutes, but there’s a lot to stop and look at.

-- Hoh Rainforest Entrance: Peak season lines can stretch over a mile long, and if the lot is full, you might have to wait up to 2 hours to get in.
+- Hoh Rainforest Entrance: Peak season lines can stretch over a mile.
+If the lot is full, you might have to wait up to 2 hours to get in.
 Arrive before 8am or after 4pm in the summer when daylight lasts until 8pm.

 Don’t Expect Peak Green Conditions in Late Summer